dhimmel/blog/content/posts/2020-10-20_long-trail-maps/long-trail-maps.md

 All of these apps include data from OpenStreetMap in their default map rendering.
 So by exporting the Long Trail to a route and uploading it to these apps, we're essentially highlighting a trail that should already be on the map.
-Many of these apps support downloading maps for offline, but sometimes only as a paid feature.
+Many of these apps support downloading maps for offline use, but sometimes only as a paid feature.

-If you just want to look at the map quickly, here's an embedded map [from uMap](http://u.osmfr.org/m/506490/) of the Long Trail:
+If you just want to look at the Long Trail route from OpenStreetMap quickly, here's an embedded map [from uMap](http://u.osmfr.org/m/506490/):

 <!-- OpenStreetMap uMap Embed https://u.osmfr.org/m/506490/ -->
 <iframe width="100%" height="500px" frameborder="0" allowfullscreen src="https://umap.openstreetmap.fr/en/map/long-trail_506490?scaleControl=false&miniMap=false&scrollWheelZoom=false&zoomControl=true&allowEdit=false&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=null&datalayersControl=true&onLoadPanel=undefined&captionBar=false#9/43.8880/-72.8229">